 Your stroke count per length will go down a little bit, and once you unclench those hands you will get a little jolt of power, your hands now feeling like over-sized swim paddles.

 Best for: Increasing feel for the water with your forearm.
+Positioning the arm for better mechanical leverage in the pull.
 Encouraging high elbow recovery.

 2. Mini-Maxi